Brand marketing with neuroscience

 comparison

-Using Mindspeller’s competitive research tools, I compared the label of Simply’s main seller (Simply Orange) with one of the alternatives provided by CMA (the design agency that created the options).
-Since the intended brand association was fresh and simple, I chose a label with a green outline and an image of a split-open orange at the center.
-The changes might seem trivial, but my assumption was that their location and association communicated the intended message without disrupting the familiar brand image (earned brand equity).
+Since the intended brand association was Fresh and Simple, I chose a label with a green outline and an image of a split-open orange in the center.
+The changes might seem trivial, but I guessed that the location and association of the orange communicated the intended message without disrupting the familiar brand image (Simply’s earned brand equity).

 Which one is (more) on message?